 Interesting fact: Shortly after Lawrence died, the elephant herds came to his home to pay their respects in their unique way.

-When Lawrence Anthony died in 2012, his wife, Francoise, a chic Parisienne, was faced with the tough task of running Thula Thula without him, even though she didn’t know much about conservation.
+When Lawrence Anthony died in 2012, his wife, Francoise, who was from Paris, was faced with the tough task of running Thula Thula without him, even though she didn’t know much about conservation.
 This moving book reminisces about her life with Lawrence and how she coped with the many challenges after his death.
 It also covers her relationship with the elephant herd, the animal rescue centre she began and the ugly reality of poaching.
 You will also get some great insights into the running of a game reserve.

 I’ve always maintained that safari guides tell the most interesting tales, and this book is proof of that.
 It will enlighten you as to what a safari guide’s life is really like.
 Originally from Australia, Peter Allison worked as a top safari guide in the wildlife-rich Okavango Delta.
 He writes about his misadventures and often humorous encounters with wildlife and the wealthy (but often strange) clients that frequent the private reserves.